UdrK/Kalk/README.md

 # Kalk
 Kalk - A probabilistic calculator

+Kalc is a QT application exercise in oop written in C++.
+The main design pattern used is mvc.
-Kalk is a C++, QT application that allows its user to declare and use descrete random variables for simple calculations.
+It allows its user to declare and use descrete random variables for simple calculations.
+These variables support different operations based on the type they are.

-Supported distributions are:
+Supported random variables are:
 * Bernoulli distribution
 * Binomial distribution
 * Geometric distribution